dasscheman/yii2-leaflet-character-icon/README.md

-Adding a number to an icon
+Adding a character to an icon